hackclub/hackclub/workshops/geometric_pattern/README.md

 p5.js makes drawing circles easy with the function [`circle()`](https://p5js.org/reference/#/p5/circle).

-Let's see the `ellipse()` function in action by drawing a circle in the middle of the screen:
+Let's see the `circle()` function in action by drawing a circle in the middle of the screen:

 ```js
 function draw() {